RK Nagar (film): Production

 In early May 2017, Venkat Prabhu announced that he would be producing a film titled RK Nagar, which would be directed by Saravana Rajan, who had previously made Vadacurry (2014).
 Vaibhav was cast in the lead role, with Sana Althaf signed to portray the lead actress and Sampath Raj chosen to portray the antagonist.
 Premgi Amaren, Praveen K. L., Vasuki Bhaskar, and S. Venkatesh were announced to be a part of the film's crew.
 Denying reports that the film was based on a political story, Saravana Rajan revealed the film would feature four narratives and compared the script to Maanagaram (2017).
 The film began production in June 2017 and was shot across Chennai and Pondicherry.
+Filming wrapped that December.

 Soundtrack

-The music was composed by Premgi Amaren, and rights were acquired by Muzik 247.
-Lyrics for the songs are written by Gangai Amaren, Vairamuthu, Karpaga Rajan, and Parthi Bhaskar.
+The music was composed by Premgi Amaren, and the audio rights were acquired by Muzik 247.
+Lyrics for the songs are written by Gangai Amaren, Kanchana Logan, Karpaga Rajan, and Parthi Bhaskar.

 Release

 After being delayed for over a year, the film was supposed to have its theatrical release in April 2019 but released directly on Netflix on 17 December 2019 before being taken down.
 The film got re-released on Netflix on 29 April 2020.